jkbgbr/simplesi/README.md

 -12.90 kN
 ```

-Adding a scalar other than zero or any non-compatible `PhysicaL` fails.
+Adding a scalar other than zero or any non-compatible `Physical` fails.

 ```python
 >>> a = 2.45 * si.kN